Adaptive mesh refinement for the Landau-Lifshitz-Gilbert equation

 In Section~\ref{SSEC:LLG} we introduce the initial value problem in its strong form.
-In Section~\ref{SEC:disretisationLLG} we present the spatial discretisation that is based on the standard higher order conforming finite element method and a Lagrangian setting to cope with the nonlinear constraint.
-For the time stepping, we use a collocation method based on the BDF-$k$ method (for $k=1,2$) with a predictor based on extrapolation.
-In the uniform setting this method has proved to converge with optimal rates in \cite{AFKL:2021}.
+In Section~\ref{SEC:disretisationLLG} we present the spatial discretization based on the standard higher-order conforming finite element method and a Lagrangian setting to cope with the nonlinear constraint.
+For time-stepping, we use a collocation method based on the BDF($k$) method with a predictor based on extrapolation.
+In the uniform setting, this method has been shown to converge with optimal rates in \cite{AFKL:2021}.
 In Section~\ref{SEC:adaptivityTime} we formulate the BDF method with variable time steps.
-Furthermore we present approximations to higher order derivatives with finite differences in order to estimate the truncation error of a given order.
-This allows to suggest new time step sizes and likewise also orders.
-In Theorem 1 we show that under regularity requirements, restricted time step changes and a certain size of the damping term, the time-adaptive method satisfies an energy bound.
-In Sections~\ref{SEC:adaptivityTime} and \ref{SEC:adaptivitySpace} we formulate our adaptive method and conclude in Section~\ref{SEC:numerical-experiments} with some numerical experiments.
+Furthermore, we present approximations to higher-order derivatives with finite differences to estimate the truncation error of a given order.
+This allows us to suggest new time step sizes and likewise orders.
+In Theorem~\ref{THM:stability} we show that under regularity requirements, restricted time step changes, and a certain size of the damping term, the time adaptive method satisfies an energy bound.
+In Sections~\ref{SEC:adaptivitySpace} and \ref{SEC:adaptivity} we formulate our adaptive method and conclude in Section~\ref{SEC:numerical-experiments} with some numerical experiments.